DIT113-V22/group-11/README.md

 ![Skärmbild 2022-05-28 133810](https://user-images.githubusercontent.com/102026776/170823856-c90d9d50-3b9c-4c17-9158-a0a1f881d438.png)

-After choosing your theme a new screen will pop up and there will be where a message that says that you are connected to mqtt and you will also be able to see a first person view of the emulators enviroment through the application.
+After choosing your theme a new screen will pop up and there will be  a message that says that you are connected to the mqtt broker.
+You will also be able to see a first person view of the emulators enviroment through the application.

 ![Skärmbild 2022-05-28 134135](https://user-images.githubusercontent.com/102026776/170823980-376f2b77-3c9c-41d8-9759-06f4a89d5238.png)

 After this you are ready to play the game.

-For more information abou thow to play the game, please visit our wiki: https://github.com/DIT113-V22/group-11/wiki/Instructions
+For more information about how to play the game, please visit our wiki: https://github.com/DIT113-V22/group-11/wiki/Instructions

 # FEATURES
 - Different themes: